 We develop a Hinduphobic BERT (HP-BERT) model to classify tweets containing Hinduphobic sentiments.
 The HP-BERT model architecture for detecting Hinduphobic sentiment is shown in (Figure \ref{fig.HP_BERT_Layer}).
-The process begins with the Hinduphobic BERT Tokenizer, which tokenises Hinglish (a blend of Hindi and English), and English tweets into input identifiers (IDs), input type IDs, and input mask.
+The process begins with the Hinduphobic BERT Tokenizer, which tokenises Hinglish (a blend of Hindi and English) and English tweets into input identifiers (IDs), input type IDs, and input mask.
 Input IDs represent the tokenised text in numeric form, enabling the model to process it, while input type IDs distinguish between different parts of the input, such as multiple sentences.
 The attention mask ensures that the model focuses only on meaningful tokens, ignoring padding.
-These inputs are then passed through a 12-layer encoder to generate contextualised embeddings that are later fed into the fully connected to classify each tweet as either Hinduphobic or Non-Hinduphobic/Neutral.
+These inputs are then passed through a 12-layer encoder to generate contextualized embeddings that are later fed into the fully connected layer to classify each tweet as either Hinduphobic or Non-Hinduphobic/Neutral.
 We then use an additional layer for sentiment classification by training (refining) using the SenWave dataset \cite{yang2020senwave}.
-By combining Hinduphobic detection with sentiment classification, the HP-BERT model enables a comprehensive sentiment analysis of tweets, which also includes the computation of a sentiment polarity score based on predefined weights in (Table \ref{tab:sentiment_weights}).
-This approach allows the model to detect Hinduphobic content while providing detailed sentiment categorisation and sentiment polarity analysis.
+The HP-BERT model enables a comprehensive sentiment analysis of tweets by combining Hinduphobic detection with sentiment classification, which also includes the computation of a sentiment polarity score based on predefined weights in (Table \ref{tab:sentiment_weights}).
+This approach allows the model to detect Hinduphobic content while providing detailed sentiment categorization and sentiment polarity analysis.